isabella232/data-workbench.en-1/help/home/c-inst-svr/c-install-ins-svr/t-install-proc-inst-svr-dpu/c-svrs-ntwk-loc/c-ntwk-loc.md

 ---
-description: Conceptually, the address file serves the same purpose as the ETC\HOSTS file on a networked machine.
+description: Conceptually, the address file serves the same purpose as the ETC&bsol;HOSTS file on a networked machine.
 solution: Insight
 title: Network Locations
 uuid: a2097eca-dd75-4d43-b8a8-fb4c768df38d